kedwards/sysinit/README.md

 ## Recommended Distros

-This release has been tested and should work on below listed distros, and most alternatives.
+This release has been tested on the below listed distros.

   - [Windowsfx](https://windowsfx.org/)
   - [Debian](https://debian.org/)